Information, Product, and Cyber Security

 Related Information

-- (Reference) Participation in a Simulation Drill for a Cyber Attack (Medical Cyber Security Council, May 19, 2021) - Japanese only
+- Reference information: Participation in Simulation Drill Assuming Cyber Attack (Medical Device Cyber Security Council, May 19, 2021)